How to Avoid Caregiver Fatigue

 10. Take a day off.

-What habits do you recommend to help caregivers stay happy?
+Which other practices should caregivers consider to avoid caregiver fatigue? do you recommend to help caregivers stay happy?
 Please share them in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.